Kitselas Treaty and Kitsumkalum Treaty Negotiations

 Summary of treaty negotiations

-Kitselas and Kitsumkalum entered treaty negotiations in the early 1990s.
-In 2015, negotiators for Kitsumkalum First Nation, Kitselas First Nation, Canada, and B.C. reached Agreements-in-Principle (AIP) with each First Nation, establishing agreement on the substantive elements to be detailed in the completed treaties.
-In the years since, B.C., Kitselas, and Kitsumkalum have engaged with all levels of government, industry, interest holders, and people in the region on various elements of the proposed treaties.
+In 2015, negotiators for Kitsumkalum First Nation, Kitselas First Nation, Canada, and B.C. signed Agreements-in-Principle (AIP) with each First Nation, establishing agreement on the substantive elements to be detailed in the completed treaties.
+In the years since, B.C., Kitselas, and Kitsumkalum have engaged with all levels of government, industry, interest holders, and people in the region on various elements of the treaties.

 On April 10, 2025, Kitselas First Nation held their ratification vote for eligible voters, who voted in favour of ratifying their treaty and self-government constitution.
 Of the more than 95% of eligible voters who voted on the treaty and constitution, 85% voted “yes” on the treaty and 81% voted “yes” on the constitution.
 Based on these results, the ratification vote thresholds were met.